osmanbahtiyar/Graph_Implementation_with_Six_Degrees_of_Kevin_Bacon/README.md

 # Graph Implementation with Small World Phenomenon
-> Graph implementation with a small-world phenomenon, finding Kevin Bacon numbers in the given txt file using breadth-first search.
+> Graph implementation with small-world phenomenon, finding Kevin Bacon numbers in the given txt file using breadth-first search.

 ## What is small-world phenomenon